dcomtois/summarytools/README.md

 `dplyr::group_by()` considers `NA` values on the grouping variables as valid categories, albeit with a warning message suggesting to use `forcats::fct_explicit_na` to make `NA`’s explicit.
-The best way to go is simply to follow that advice:
+The best way to go is to actually follow that advice:

 ``` r
 suppressPackageStartupMessages(library(dplyr))